IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Paul_Dirac" target="_blank">P.A.M Dirac</a>

+>“Religion is an insult to **human dignity**.
+Without it you would have good people doing good things and evil people doing evil things.But for good people to do evil things, that takes **religion**.”

 >“Most of us do elementary-particle physics neither because of the intrinsic interestingness of the phenomena that we study, nor because of the practical importance of what we learn, but because we are pursuing a reductionist vision.
 All of the properties of ordinary matter are what they are because of the principles of atomic and nuclear physics, which are what they are because of the rules of the Standard Model of elementary particles, which are what they are because…well, we don’t know, this is the reductionist frontier, which we are currently exploring.”

->“Religion is an insult to **human dignity**.
-Without it you would have good people doing good things and evil people doing evil things.But for good people to do evil things, that takes **religion**.”
+>“The wave fields $\phi$, $\varphi$, etc, are not probability amplitudes at all, but operators which create or destroy particles in the various normal modes.
+It would be a good thing if the misleading expression ‘second quantization’ were permanently retired.”

+>“Our immersion in the present state of physics makes it hard for us to understand the difficulties of physicists even a few years ago, or to profit from their experience.
+At the same time, a knowledge of our history is a mixed blessing — it can stand in the way of the logical reconstruction of physical theory that seems to be continually necessary.”

+>“During the SSC debate, Anderson and other condensed-matter physicists repeatedly made the point that the knowledge gained in elementary-particle physics would be unlikely to help them to understand emergent phenomena like superconductivity.
+This is certainly true, but I think beside the point, because that is not why we are studying elementary particles; our aim is to push back the reductive frontier, to get closer to whatever simple and general theory accounts for everything in nature. ... experience shows that the ideas developed in one field can prove very useful in the other.
+Sometimes these ideas become transformed in translation, so that they even pick up a renewed value to the field in which they were first conceived.
+The example that concerns me is an idea that elementary-particle physicists learnt from condensed-matter theory – specifically from the BCS theory.
+It is the idea of spontaneous symmetry breaking.”

 >“I think the world needs to wake up from its long nightmare of religious belief; and anything that we scientists can do to ***weaken the hold of religion*** should be done, and may in fact be our greatest contribution to civilization.